-Your PC is equipped with WLAN.
-The components (Module, antenna) are already integrated and activated in your computer.
-You can turn off the wireless LAN function with the help of the Windows Device Manager.
+Wireless LAN is an optional feature.
+Wireless LAN is optional equipment.
+The components (mini-PC Module) will already be integrated and activated in your computer if your PC is equipped with this functionality.
+You will only have to screw on the aerial optionally supplied to the wireless LAN aerial input.
+You can turn off the wireless LAN function with the help of the Windows® Device Manager.